Nattalli/WeatherBot/README.md

  - how the temperature actualy feels
  - what is the weather (sunny, cloud ...)

- The link for this bot: http://t.me/FastWeatherInfiBot \n The bot is working now with the simplest functioanality from 2 processes: \help and \start.
+ The link for this bot: http://t.me/FastWeatherInfiBot.
+The bot is working now with the simplest functioanality from 2 processes: \help and \start.